cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Redundancy:
-: Implementing redundancy and failover mechanisms ensures the digital twin remains operational during and after a security incident.
+: Implementing redundancy and failover mechanisms ensures the digital twin remains operational during and after a security/failure incident.

 Backup and Recovery:
 : Regularly back up NDT data and have a robust